AetherialMist/JavaLearning/chapter-001/lesson-001/README.md

 `System.out.println("Hello world!")`, `"Hello world!"` was a `String`!
 I had already tricked you into using a Java type without telling you!

+There are a lot of things you can do with a `String`, and we will experiment later.

 There are thousands of non-primitive types in Java, and we can even create our own, but we will cover those topics in a later section.

 ## Type Assumptions

 You may have noticed that there is a **lot** of overlap between the number types.
-So how does Java tell the different between them?
+So how does Java tell the difference between them?
 Well that is one very complicated question to answer fully, the short answer though, is that Java will make _assumptions_ about the exact type of number being used.